 Therefore, we need to begin the journey towards removing our attachments and habitual sins, one sin at a time, until the Spirit enlightens us to all of the sins we desire, so we can seek God’s grace to sincerely hate those sins and truly desire God alone.

 “Every satisfaction offered to the senses, which is not for God’s honour and glory, must be renounced and rejected for the love of Jesus Christ” (St. John of the Cross).

-Oh, all of the pleasures we seek and things we do to make us happy that aren’t God–or should I say that aren’t to know, serve or love God…the things we justify doing that are so far from what any saint or Jesus would spend their time doing….yes, those things, we need to one by one, with the help of God’s grace, replace them all with things a saint would do (God’s will) so we can one day desire Him alone.
+Oh, all of the pleasures we seek and things we do to make us happy that aren’t God–or should I say that aren’t to know, serve or love God…the things we justify doing that are so far from what any saint or Jesus would spend their time doing….yes, those things….the hours we squander away with “fun”, we need to one by one, with the help of God’s grace, replace them all with things a saint would do (God’s will) so we can one day desire Him alone.

 Now, don’t get me wrong, of course, we can still enjoy the things of the world–that are’t directly sinful–or be loved by others, but the problem is that we seek/desire them to make us happy, to console us, to approve us, to understand us, to complete us.
-We want them to fill the void that is within us…and sadly, fill our desire for love and happiness with them and not God alone, who wants to be our source of everything.
+We don’t partake in a worldly pleasure because we have to, but because we want to.
+We want them to fill the void that is within us…and sadly, fill our desire for love and happiness with them and not God alone, who wants to be our everything.

 For many the thought that we need to remove all of the things in the world we have grown to love and desire, that we choose to spend our free time with, might seem impossible and simply not required for salvation.
 But truly this is the Way of the Church and the saints.